pieroocampo/databricks-apps-cookbook/readme.md

 # 📖 Databricks Apps Cookbook 🍳

 Ready-to-use code snippets for building interactive data applications using [Databricks Apps](https://docs.databricks.com/en/dev-tools/databricks-apps/index.html).
-* **10+ recipes for common use cases** such as reading and writing to and from tables and volumes, invoking machine learning models, or triggering workflows.
+* **10+ recipes for common use cases** such as reading and writing to and from tables and volumes, invoking traditional ML models and GenAI, or triggering workflows.
 * **Try recipes in the Cookbook app** and simply copy a code snippet to build your own.
 * **Description of requirements** (permissions, resources, dependencies) for each recipe.
 * Deploy to Databricks Apps or run locally.